korginc/logue-sdk/platform/drumlogue/omnipress/README.md

 ## Overview

-**OmniPress** is a character master bus compressor for the KORG drumlogue, inspired by the **Eventide Omnipressor** and **Empirical Labs EL8 Distressor**.
+**OmniPress** is a character master bus compressor for the KORG drumlogue, loosely inspired by the **Eventide Omnipressor** and **Empirical Labs EL8 Distressor**.
 It features **three distinct compression modes** in a single unit, taking advantage of the drumlogue's 4-channel master effect input for external sidechain processing.

 ### Key Features